Historical and Genealogical Library

 The Polk County Historical and Genealogical Library, located on the second floor of the Polk County History Center, is one of the largest facilities of its type in the area with more than 40,000 items in the collection.
 These include books, microfilm, and periodicals containing information about the history and genealogy of the eastern United States.

-A selection of materials related specifically to the history of Polk include newspapers, aerial photographs, city directories, property tax rolls, cemetery records and more.
-The library website contains a number of online resources, including indexes to Polk marriages, cemeteries and obituary records.
-Visitors with a Polk County Library Cooperative library card have free access to Ancestory.com while visiting.
+A selection of materials related specifically to the history of Polk County include newspapers, aerial photographs, maps, city directories, property tax rolls, cemetery records and more.

-Visitors are required to sign in at the desk on the second floor and a library card is not required.
-The public access computers allow for free access to Ancestory.com while on site.
+Visitors are required to check in at the desk on the second floor and a library card is not required.
+The public access computers allow for free access to Ancestry.com while on site.
 Patrons may use their own laptops and free wireless access is available.

-Please remember that food and drinks are not allowed while using the library and cell phones should be placed on silent or vibrate.
+Food and drinks are not allowed in the library and cell phones should be placed on silent or vibrate.
 Use of tobacco products and consumption of alcohol is prohibited in the building.

-This library is a non-circulation collection and materials may not be loaned or removed from the building.
-Library patrons may download information to personal USB drives or print copies in the library at a cost of 15 cents per page.
-Requests for copies or scans of materials received by email, phone or U.S. mail are subject to an additional $2 service charge.
+We are a non-circulatory library and materials may not be loaned or removed from the building.
+Patrons may save information to a personal USB drive or print copies in the library at a cost of 15 cents per page.
 Due to the unique nature of this collection, some items may not be available to copy or scan and will be left to the discretion of the staff.

 Research and Genealogy Historian

 Phone: (863) 534-4380

 100 E. Main St.